FEATURES

 Around the same time, the World Sportscar Championship was turned on its head as changes to Group C prototype rules banned anything other than a 3.5-litre naturally aspirated engine with reciprocating pistons.
 Not only did this outlaw Mazda’s famous rotary-engined 787B, it led to a spike in costs that the privateer teams couldn’t afford, and caused manufacturers like Peugeot to pivot to F1 instead.
 The idea of having a common engine formula across the two pinnacles of circuit-based motorsport didn’t work out as planned.

 GT1 cars were never meant to rival LMP1 entries, but this is where Porsche comes in.
-One of the icons of the late Group C era was the Porsche 962, which was in the process of being turned into a roadgoing supercar by racing driver Jochen Dauer.
-In typical fashion, Porsche spotted a loophole in the regulations and re-engineered the roadgoing Dauer 962s to become racers once more.
+An icon of the late Group C era was the Porsche 962, which was being turned into a road legal supercar by racing driver Jochen Dauer.
+In typical fashion, Porsche spotted a loophole in the regulations and re-engineered the road-going Dauer 962s to become racers once more.
 They entered the GT1 category, taking advantage of the larger fuel tanks and higher power limits than the prototypes were allowed.
-The gamble paid off, and the pair of Dauer 962s won the GT1 class, being the only cars to finish.
-In fact, they won the race overall, beating Toyota’s 94C-V prototype entered in the LMP1 category.
+The gamble paid off, and the #36 Dauer 962 won the GT1 class, and finished one lap ahead of Toyota's LMP1-spec 94C-V to win the race overall.

-Following McLaren’s famous debut win in 1995 where GT1 machinery again reigned supreme over the LMP1 class, Porsche were confident of the 911 GT1’s chances at La Sarthe.
+Following McLaren’s famous debut win in 1995 where GT1 machinery again triumphed over the LMP1s, Porsche were confident of the 911 GT1’s chances at La Sarthe.
 In fact, they’d even cancelled a prototype project called the WSC-95 – the result of a Tom Walkinshaw Racing effort that converted a Jaguar XJR-14 Group C coupé into an open-top roadster, and installed a Porsche flat-six engine.
-The car was built for regulations that no longer existed, but Reinhold Joest – founder and principal of Team Joest – convinced Porsche to let his team enter two of these cars at Le Mans.
+The car was built for regulations that no longer existed, but Reinhold Joest – founder and principal of Team Joest – convinced Porsche to let his team enter a pair of them at Le Mans.

 The WSC-95 project went full-circle, having been started, cancelled, allowed to race with Porsche’s blessing and ultimately spoiling the factory fairytale story, before being bought by the manufacturer that gave it the green light in the first place.
 It was clear that the GT1s had their strengths, but the future of sportscar racing was starting to look prototype-shaped once more.

-In 1998, Porsche created an entirely new GT1 challenger known as the 911 GT1-98, and I’ll let you figure out how they named it, dear reader.
-The car was essentially a closed-cockpit prototype with a carbon-fibre monocoque replacing the mixture of 993 road car and 962 racer parts that made up the 1996-97 GT1 model.
+In 1998, Porsche created an entirely new GT1 challenger known as the 911 GT1-98.
+The car was essentially a closed-cockpit prototype with a carbon-fibre monocoque replacing the mixture of 993 road car and 962 racer parts that made up the 1996-97 model.

-The GT1-98 was not the fastest car on the grid, being outpaced by the Mercedes-Benz CLK LM and the Toyota GT One, but the 911 GT1s had reliability on their side, taking the overall win and second place.
-However, these were not the only cars that Porsche had entered with the hope of fighting for overall honours; they had hedged their bets by entering in both the top categories.
+The GT1-98 was not the fastest car on the grid, being outpaced by the Mercedes-Benz CLK LM and the Toyota GT One, but the 911s had reliability on their side, bringing home a 1-2 finish.
+But these weren't the only entries from Porsche with an eye on overall honours; they hedged their bets by competing in both the top categories.

-The 911 GT1-98s were joined by a pair of prototypes called LMP1-98.
-These were evolutions of the two WSC-95s which wore new front bodywork and were fitted with the same 3.2-litre flat-six turbo engine as the 911 GT1-98s.
-The prototypes wouldn’t make the finish, but with GT1 cars morphing into prototypes and the category collapsing at the end of the 1998 season, it became clear that the LMP was the future of sportscar racing, and Porsche got to work on their next challenger.
+The 911 GT1-98s were joined by a pair of Porsche LMP1-98s.
+These were evolutions of the two WSC-95s which wore new front bodywork, and utilised the same 3.2-litre flat-six turbo engine as the 911s.
+Neither would make the finish, but with GT1 cars morphing into prototypes and the category collapsing at the end of the 1998 season, it became clear that the LMP was the future of sportscar racing, and Porsche got to work on their next challenger.

 LMP 2000

-The open-top roadster was the way to go, with BMW successfully campaigning their imaginatively named V12 LMR (a V12-powered Le Mans Roadster) to victory at the 1999 24 Hours of Le Mans.
+The open-top roadster was the way to go, with BMW successfully campaigning their V12 LMR to victory at the 1999 24 Hours of Le Mans.
 In Weissach, project 9R3 was underway led by Norbert Singer and Herbert Ampferer, with Lola Composites constructing the carbon-fibre roadster.
-Penned by Dutch designer Wiet Huidekoper – the same man who worked on the road legal Porsche 962 with Jochen Dauer – the car would be built to the upcoming LMP900 regulations for Le Mans Prototypes with a minimum weight of 900kg.
+Penned by Dutch designer Wiet Huidekoper – the same man who worked on the road legal Porsche 962 with Jochen Dauer – the car would be built to the upcoming LMP900 regulations.

-Race car design – especially for prototypes – prioritises function over form, yet to my eyes, the 9R3 a sight to behold.
-In a similar vein to the BMW V12 LMR and the ill-fated Mercedes-Benz CLR, the silhouette is made from gentle curves that run uninterrupted from the front splitter to the ducktail underneath the rear wing, with low sidepods that allow for fantastically prominent wheel arches to rise above the body.
-The right-hand side cockpit breaks the otherwise perfect symmetry, with a long fairing extending from the driver’s display down towards the front axle.
+Race car design – especially for prototypes – prioritises function over form, yet to these eyes, the 9R3 a sight to behold.
+In a similar vein to the BMW V12 LMR and the ill-fated Mercedes-Benz CLR, the silhouette is made from gentle curves that run uninterrupted from the front splitter to the ducktail underneath the rear wing.
+Low sidepods allow for fantastically prominent wheel arches to rise above the body.
+The right-handed cockpit breaks the otherwise perfect symmetry, with a long fairing extending from the driver’s display down towards the front axle.
 The single rollover hoop incorporates the air intakes, and the raised engine cover is shrouded in a stretched teardrop cowling that gently falls towards the rear deck.

 Initially intended for competition in the 1999 season, the 9R3 was designed with the venerable 3.2-litre turbocharged flat-six engine in mind.
 However, the “Type 935” motor was showing its age, having first been used in competition in the 1970s.
 When recalling the development of the car, designer Huidekoper said “If looks could kill I would not be around anymore, when I mentioned the traditional Porsche flat-six engine as a major weakness!”